 Yes, it’s true that chili garlic sauce can be spicy.
 However, we’re only using 2 teaspoons to add flavor.
 I’ve tested this with people who don’t like spicy food and it passed the test!
 However, you can leave the chili sauce out if you’re really opposed to it.

-Next, pour the sauce over the the tofu stir fry rice.
+Next, pour the sauce over the the rice and vegetables.
 Stir the rice to make sure it’s all coated with the sauce.

-Add-ins for this vegetable fried rice recipe: steamed broccoli, steamed cauliflower, water chestnuts, chopped peanuts, and more!
+Add-ins for this vegetable fried rice recipe include microwave-steamed broccoli, steamed cauliflower, water chestnuts, chopped peanuts, and more!

 Vegan Fried Rice